 5:00-6:00pm, select Thursdays, various locations at Schepens and Mass.
 Eye and Ear

-This combined effort, with approximately six lectures per year, invites today’s foremost scientists from around the world to present their current research to the scientific community.
+This series features approximately eight lectures per year and invites today’s foremost scientists from around the world to present their current research to the scientific community.

 The SERIes Seminar is held weekly at the Schepens Eye Research Institute where Schepens and Mass.
 Eye and Ear faculty share their latest research advancements and breakthroughs.
 There is also time allocated for a Q & A session with the local scientific community.

 This exciting seminar series uncovers current limitations in the treatment of corneal diseases and the translational research underway Department-wide that aims to overcome them.
-Presentations are given by a clinician-scientist team based on topic.
-The target audience includes clinical fellows, postdocs, junior faculty, and students.
+Presentations are given by a clinician scientist team based on topic.
+The target audience includes clinical fellows, postdocs, junior faculty, and medical students.

-4:00pm, 4th Wednesday of each month, Meltzer Auditorium or Sloane Room, Mass.
+4:00pm, 3rd Wednesday, September-June, Sloane Teaching Room, Mass.
 Eye and Ear

 This series is organized jointly by the Ocular Regenerative Medicine Institute and the Ocular Genomics Institute, and addresses topics in genetics, gene therapy and regenerative medicine relevant to ophthalmology and beyond.
 The seminars feature a scholar of international reputation for a one hour presentation following an introduction by the faculty host.
 On occasion, the organization may schedule a Late Breaking Seminar session to highlight recent publications and innovations in the field.